Dano-Mughal Treaty

 The Dano-Mughal Treaty (Danish: Freden med Bengalen) was a peace treaty between the Mughal Empire and Denmark–Norway ending the 56-year-long Dano-Mughal War.

 Treaty history

 During the closing years of the 17th century, Denmark wished to reestablish its commercial presence in Bengal, and they again tried to negotiate a peace.
 Despite previous decades of aggression against the Danes, the Mughals received the Danes well in 1698.
-Adreas Andræ, together with Thomas Schmertz, was sent to Bengal with ships, Indian servants, money, wares, and Danish settlers and traders.
+Andreas Andræ, together with Thomas Schmertz, was sent to Bengal with ships, Indian servants, money, wares, and Danish settlers and traders.
 They were able to conclude peace with the Bengali governor Mohammed Ajumadi.

 Stipulations

 According to the treaty, there were three stipulations: